artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 configuring and deploying these services.

-About a year after `hokusai`'s initial release, the tool released [its initial implementation of review apps][hokusai-review-app-pr].
+About a year after `hokusai`'s initial release, the tool released [its initial support for review apps][hokusai-review-app-pr].

-In essence, via subcommands within the `hokusai review_app` namespace, this feature enables developers to easily:
+Via subcommands within the `hokusai review_app` namespace, developers were able to:

-* Create the needed K8s YAML configuration file from the existing staging configuration file
+* Create the needed K8s YAML configuration file from an existing staging configuration file
 * Execute this configuration: creating a running server within a dedicated namespace
 * Perform other server management tasks: re-deploying to the server, setting ENV variables, etc.

 ### Problem: More Steps Needed

-While `hokusai`'s official review app feature handles much of the core infrastructure needed to get a service deployed to new location, additional steps are required before to have a working review app, which can be categorized into:
+While `hokusai`'s official review app feature handles much of the core infrastructure needed to get a service deployed to a new server, additional tasks are required to have a working review app, which can be categorized into:

 1. Service Agnostic Tasks

 	These include:

-- Pushing a Docker image of the Git commit/branch in question to the appropriate Docker registery
+	- Pushing a Docker image of the Git revision in question to the appropriate Docker registry
 	- Editing the generated YAML configuration file to reference this Docker image
 	- Sourcing the appropriate ENV variables (typically from the shared staging server)

 	Check out [`hokusai`'s review app docs][hokusai-review-app-docs] for more details.

 2. Service Specific Tasks

-In addition, certain services have specific K8s-level needed which require considerating to build a fully functional review app.
+	In addition, certain services have service-specific operational requirements that need to be met before a review app is fully functional.

 	For example, in Force, we need to:

 	- Publish front-end assets to S3 for the specific revision being deployed, and
 	- Tweak some ENV variables from the values copied over from the shared staging server

-before the review app is fully functional.

-*Net Effect*: Due to the manual labor required to (re)-learn and execute the commands needed to build a review app, they were used sparingly by a few engineers that already invested time in learning up on them.
+**Impact**: Due to the manual labor required to (re)-learn and execute the commands needed to build a review app, they were used sparingly by a few engineers that already invested time in learning up on them.

 ### Solution: A bash script

-While these tasks described above are tedious, they don't really require a decision-making human behind the computer and are automatable.
+While these tasks described above are tedious, they don't really require a decision-making human behind the computer and can be automated.

-In August 2019, I took an [initial stab][force-review-app-pr] at a Bash script for Force that executes these commands.
+In August 2019, we [automated][force-review-app-pr] these tasks via a Bash script.

-*Net Effect*: A developer is able take a Force commit and get it deployed to K8s by running a single script on their laptop.
+**Impact**: A developer is able take a Force commit and get it deployed to K8s by running a single script on their laptop.
 Folks became excited about review apps and started to use them more for Force development.

 ### Problem: Depending upon a developer's laptop doesn't scale

-The increased excited and usage of review apps in Force revealed a new problem:
+The increased excitement and usage of review apps in Force revealed a new problem:

-Building and pushing >2 GB Docker image across WiFi networks can be incredibly slow, decreasing the usefulness and adoption of the Bash script.
+Building and pushing >2 GB Docker image across home WiFi networks can be incredibly slow, decreasing the usefulness and adoption of the Bash script.

 ### Solution: Run the bash script on CI

-After discussions within Artsy's Platform Practice, we thought of solution to the problems introduced by running this Bash script locally: build the review app by running this Bash script on CircleCI upon push to a branch starting with `review-app`.
+After discussions within Artsy's Platform Practice, a possible solution
+emerged: build the review app by running this Bash script on CircleCI upon push to a branch starting with `review-app`.

-This means that a developer's laptop is then only reponsible for pushing a commit to a branch (which laptops and home networks re :ok-hand: at) and let's CircleCI do all the heavy lifting.
+This means that a developer's laptop is then only responsible for pushing a commit to a branch and CircleCI does all the heavy lifting.

-Moreover, the process of centralizing the review app creation into CI triggered by Git branching helped us realize the subsequent dev UX feature: updating, and not creating, review apps when a review app alreay exists for a given branch.
+Moreover, the process of centralizing the review app creation into CI helped us realize the subsequent requirement: updating, not creating, review apps when a review app already exists for a given branch.

-Nothing some more Bash and CircleCI configuration couldn't handle.

-Check out the [pull request][review-app-on-circle-pr] for the nitty gritty.
+Check out the [pull request][review-app-on-circle-pr] for the nitty gritty on how we leveraged CircleCI branch filtering and more Bash to move this workload into CircleCI and intelligently determine when to upgdate versus create a review app.

-*Net Effect*: Any developer can spin up a Force review app in ~15 minutes.
+*Net Effect*: Any developer can spin up a Force review app in ~15 minutes on a `git push`.
 Review app are being used often for major and minor changes alike.

 ## Future Iterations

 Artsy has come far with its tooling for review applications, but, as always, there's areas for us for to grow in, including:

-1. Better automation around the deprovisioning of review apps that no longer useful.
+1. Automating the de-provisioning of review apps that no longer useful.

+2. Automating the creating of DNS CNAME records within Cloudflare, removing one final manual step.

-1. While the improvements to review app infrastructure has sparked similar investments in other codebases, there's a lot of work we could do to bring this infrastructure to other shared services we deploy at Artsy.
+3. While the improvements to review app infrastructure has sparked similar investments in other codebases, there's a lot of work we could do to bring this Git-CircleCI-Bash based approach to other shared services we deploy at Artsy.

+## On Incremental Improvement

+One of Artsy's Engineering Principles is ["Incremental Revolution"][artsy-eng-principles], which begins with:

+> Introduce new technologies slowly and incrementally.

+I think Artsy's approach to review apps is a great example of this principle implemented.

+As opposed to finding a silver bullet technology or strategy, our approach has been to build off of a working current state, layering on a new component to solve the next problem, resulting in an improved new current state.

+Thanks for reading!

 [heroku-review-app-docs]:https://devcenter.heroku.com/articles/github-integration-review-apps
 [introduction-of-hokusai-to-force]:https://github.com/artsy/force/pull/953